Idukki

 A worked example: the Airlift Overcoat reel

 Take a real product: the Airlift Overcoat Brown at $190.76.
-A customer films a fifteen-second reel of it on a walk: vertical, handheld, no voiceover, just the coat moving in real light.
-Here is how the mobile-first version of that reel is built, decision by decision.
+A customer films a fifteen-second reel of it on a walk, vertical, handheld, no voiceover, just the coat moving in real daylight.
+Here is the mobile-first build of that reel, decision by decision.

 Turning one customer reel into a mobile shoppable video